-The LEF FOUNDATION brought Aaron to Providence, RI to be on a 3 person jury for their LEF Foundation Moving Image Fund which awarded nearly $200,000 in grant funding to a variety of exceptional documentary films in the production and post production phases.
+The LEF FOUNDATION brought Aaron to Providence, RI to be on a 3 person jury for their LEF Foundation Moving Image Fund.
+Together they awarded nearly $200,000 in grant funding to a variety of exceptional documentary films in the production and post production phases.
 As a bonus, Aaron walked the length of Providence’s Wickenden Street… named after William Wickenden who was one of 12 people to settle the city and establish a government starting in 1637.

 Aaron and Jeff Malmberg were nominated for a ACE EDDIE Award for their work on the documentary Won’t You Be My Neighbor?.
 This was Aaron’s second nomination in ACE’s Best Documentary Feature Category.
 The dynamic duo of Aaron and Jeff were also nominated for Best Editing at the CinemaEye Honors, and won Best Editing at the Critics Choice Awards.